 2. my ClustrMap showing blog visitor statistics and locations (I pay the annual fee for more detailed stats.)

 Inspired by a blogger whose thoughts, work and writing style I admire, Dr. Lawrence Lessig, I periodically invite “guest bloggers” to take up the author’s chair here on “Moving at the Speed of Creativity” when I am offline.
-This is a fun way to infuse my blog with new ideas, share the fairly visible author’s chair which is this blog with others whose ideas I respect, and keep the content here dynamic for visitors and subscribers.
-Those guest blog posts are all archived within the category “guest blogger.”
+Please note I do NOT accept unsolicited requests to guest blog.
+Guest blog posts are all archived within the category “guest blogger.”

-If you want to contact me directly, my contact information (including my current Skype status) is available on my personal website.
+If you want to contact me directly, my contact information is available on my personal website.

 Hey there,